kite-sdk/kite/README.md

-# Cloudera Development Kit
+# Kite

-The Cloudera Development Kit, or CDK for short, is a set of libraries, tools, examples, and documentation focused on making it easier to build systems on top of the Hadoop ecosystem.
+Kite is a set of libraries, tools, examples, and documentation focused on making it easier to build systems on top of the Hadoop ecosystem.

-The goals of the CDK are:
+The goals of Kite are:

 * Codify expert patterns and practices for building data-oriented systems and applications.